“I thought the earth remembered me, She took me back so tenderly”

 Clay is said to have memory.
 In the technical sense, this means that it remembers the shape it was in before and will want to bend back to that shape as it goes through the drying and firing process.
 But in another way, I’ve always loved the idea that the clay remembers the lives it has lived, as organic matter of the past.
 Plants, animals, mountains and rivers, even people, as the earth moves through it’s cycle, all organic matter is broken down into dirt and clay before the cycle begins again.
 In this way, clay feels very alive to me, and I imagine it telling stories of it’s past lives.

 I've always made things, from the time I was little.
 From construction paper crafts and play dough sculptures to quilts, weaving, and painting, my little sister and I spent most of the rainiest of days making.
 When we weren't making we were outside, traipsing through the wetlands behind our house, building forts under fallen tree branches and tunneling through blackberry vines.
 My work references both childhood crafts and the pacific northwest landscape.
-Other inspirations include the industrial layers of the old buildings and bridges of Portland, the rituals of home and gathering with loved ones, and intersectional feminist poetry.
+Other inspirations include the mists that cling to the mountains in winter, local rivers and lakes, native plants, handcrafted textures like basketry and quilts, the rituals of home, gathering with loved ones, and words of poetry and revolution.

 Everything I make is handcrafted from start to finish.
 I pay close attention to the details so each piece feels good in the hand and functions well in the home.
 I use primarily wheel throwing techniques with some hand building.
 I like how the different processes contrast and compliment each other.
 I like to experiment with different surface decorations including using glaze chalk, layered slips, stamping, stickers, ceramic watercolor, and layering of glazes.
 All work is dishwasher and microwave safe and made to be as durable as possible.